-Radiometric storage (\csq): A \.csq file supports full radiometry but is only supported by FLIR Systems software.
+- Mpeg (\.mpg): Mpeg recordings cannot be edited after the file has been saved. - Radiometric storage (\csq)8: A \.csq file supports full radiometry but is only supported by FLIR Systems software.
 The file does not include any visual image information.
-With this setting, only the image modes Thermal and Macro are supported when recording video.
-If any non-supported image mode is active when Video recording mode is selected, the camera will auto-switch to Thermal image mode.
+With this setting, only Thermal image mode is supported when recording video.
+If any other image mode is active when Video recording mode is selected, the camera will auto-switch to Thermal image mode.